sharemind-sdk/auction-demo/README.md

     config = sm::makeUnique<sm::SystemControllerConfiguration>();
 }
 ```
-If we have a `"conf"` options specified we give that to the constructor to load
+If we have a `"conf"` option specified we give that to the constructor to load
 the configuration from that file, otherwise the client configuration is
 searched from the default locations (in this order):
  * `~/.config/sharemind/client.conf`